frequency-chain/docs/pages/Glossary.md

 Providers who are "boosted" by end users receive additional Capacity, while Users who "boost" Providers receive a reward (in the form of additional FRQCY).

 See [Boosting](./Tokenomics/ProviderBoosting.md).

+## Provider Boosting Ratio

+The ratio of the number of FRQCY tokens that must be staked per unit of Capacity generated each Capacity Epoch from Provider Boosting.

 ## Public Collator